imagekit-developer/imagekit-nodejs/README.md

     urlEndpoint : "https://ik.imagekit.io/your_imagekit_id/"
 });
 ```

-## Demo application
-The fastest way to get started is by running the demo application in the [sample](/sample) folder.
-Refer to the README file in [sample](/sample) folder.

 ## Usage
 You can use this Node.js SDK for three different methods - URL generation, file upload, and media management operations.
 The usage of the SDK has been explained below.